leolorenzoii/ml2_interpretability/README_jojie.md

 After this, you should be able to use `conda` to create virtual environments in your machine.
 Congratulations! 🎉

-You may know proceed to create the environment for this repository as stated in [README.md](./README.md)
+You may now proceed to create the environment for this repository as stated in [README.md](./README.md)